Bilkim/Elixir-Mqtt-database-plugin/README.md

 # Elixir-Mqtt-database-plugin
-Elixir plugin to insert data to a postgres database
+Elixir plugin to insert data to a database

-## Functionality
+## Steps:
 Code written using elixir.
 Data is parsed through insert statements:
 1. Start the elixir terminal:
 ```elixir